 An overall score of 0-20 shall be generated for the student performance category.
 If an optional second measure is used, the two scores will be combined using a weighted average to produce an overall score.

+overan Stadent i eriormanee Sategory Score and Rating

 Rating Minimum Maximum

 Highly Effective 18 20

 Effective 15 17

 Developing 13 14

 Ineffective 0 12

 Overall Student Performance Category Score and Rating

 Teacher Observation Category